yberreby/yberreby.github.io/content/posts/2025-07-18-i-used-arch-btw-macos-day-1/index.md

 Running macOS does _not_ mean giving up on the past decade of accumulated experience.
 I live inside of a shell, I want my configuration to be as declarative as possible, a good [tiling window manager](https://en.wikipedia.org/wiki/Tiling_window_manager) is non-negotiable, I want my window switching to be nearly instantaneous, and I am not about to start preferring the mouse/touchpad over the keyboard.

-I got ahold of my new machine yesterday, and set out to set it up the "lazy power user" way: I wanted to opportunistically get back as much of my workflow as possible, without going down a rabbit hole of configuration.
+I got ahold of my new machine yesterday, and opted to set it up the "lazy power user" way: I wanted to opportunistically get back as much of my workflow as possible, without going down a rabbit hole of configuration.
 Not all battles are worth fighting.
 It is a delicate balance between _"I don't have time to configure this, I have urgent things to do"_ and _"I am now taking three times as long to do anything because my SSH agent doesn't work, my most-frequently-used shortcuts no longer work, and I manage my packages with `./configure && make && make install`."_

 I will live without my terminal's colors being configured _just right_ for now, as long as they're reasonable.
 Same with my shell prompt; if it has a decent git indicator and autocompletion, that's a good start.
 There is something freeing in embracing sane defaults, then gradually improving them.

-Let's call this a Lazy Frankenmac; not in the Hackintosh sense, but in the sense that it's macOS set up in a Linux spirit.
+Let's call this a "Lazy Frankenmac"; not in the Hackintosh sense, but in the sense that it's macOS set up in a Linux spirit.

 What key ingredients would that involve?
 - A sensible package and configuration management story.